Comprehensive Geriatric Education Program(CGEP) (93.265)

 Applicant Eligibility

-Eligible applicants are schools of nursing, academic health centers, a health care facility, a program leading to certification as a certified nurse assistant, a partnership of such a school and facility, or a partnership of such a program and facility, other appropriate public or private nonprofit entities; and for-profit entities capable of carrying out the legislative purpose.
+Eligible applicants are a school of nursing, a health care facility, a program leading to certification as a certified nurse assistant, a partnership of such a school and facility, or a partnership of such a program and facility.
+Federally Recognized Indian Tribal Government and Native American may apply if they are otherwise eligible.

 Beneficiary Eligibility

-Training is for nursing personnel who provide, or will provide, care for the elderly and faculty members.
+Training is for individuals and faculty members who provide, or will provide, care for the elderly.

 Credentials/Documentation